-Jan 26 (Reuters) - Apple Inc is planning a new service that will allow small businesses to accept payments directly on their iPhones without any extra hardware, Bloomberg News reported on Wednesday, citing people with knowledge of the matter.
+(Bloomberg) -- Apple Inc. is planning a new service that will let small businesses accept payments directly on their iPhones without any extra hardware, according to people with knowledge of the matter.

-According to the report, it is unclear whether the payment acceptance option will be branded as part of Apple Pay or if the company plans to partner with an existing payment network for the feature or launch it alone.
-(Reporting by Akriti Sharma in Bengaluru; Editing by Shailesh Kuber)
+It’s unclear whether the payment acceptance option will be branded as part of Apple Pay, though the team working on the feature has been working within Apple’s payments division since being brought over from Mobeewave, the people said.
+It’s also not known if Apple intends to partner with an existing payment network for the feature or launch it alone.

 Apple may begin rolling out the feature via a software update in the coming months, the people said.
 The company is expected to release the first beta version of iOS 15.4 in the near future, which is likely to see a final release for consumers as early as the spring.
 An Apple spokeswoman declined to comment.